 The urinary tract is a pathway that includes the:

 kidneys: two bean-shaped organs that filter waste from the blood

 ureters: two thin tubes that take pee from the kidney to the

 bladder: a sac that holds pee until it's time to go to the bathroom

 urethra: the tube that carries urine from the bladder out of

 the body when you pee

-The kidneys are key
+The kidneys are key players in the

-getting kidney transplants sometimes.
+kidney transplants sometimes.
 You need at least one working kidney to be healthy.